 How To Bond With Your Parrot

 Parrots are usually wary of humans at first.
 Human-parrot interaction isn’t entirely natural, so you’ll have to earn its trust.
 To do so, desensitize the bird to your presence by sitting near it and talking to it for a little while each day.
 Try to stick to the same timings if you can.
 This will help your parrot build a routine and become more comfortable.

 Don’t make any sudden moves around the parrot and speak in a soft, gentle voice.
 In time, you’ll be able to start handling your parrot, but only if it’s ready.
 Rescued or rehomed parrots may need more time to adjust to you, so don’t be alarmed if the bonding process is a slow one.

-Once your parrot is comfortable around you, it will start to preen you.
+Once your parrot is comfortable around you, it may start to preen you.
 But before this happens, try grooming your parrot first.
 Grooming is a good way to get your parrot to accept you and help it get used to being handled.

 How To Tell If A Parrot Likes You

 Preening isn’t the only sign that a parrot is comfortable in your company.
-Parrots are highly intelligent creatures that are capable of showing a range of affection to their favorite humans.
+Parrots are intelligent creatures that are capable of showing a range of affection to their favorite humans.

 Each parrot has a unique personality and will show their love for you in different ways, but the following are the most common signs that your parrot trusts you:

 While parrots don’t have mouths to kiss you with, they can administer their own unique kind of peck.
 This usually involves them placing their beak against your cheek or lips.
 A gentle nibble sometimes accompanies a parrot’s kiss.
 Parrots might even use their tongues to lick their owners.

 Parrots can also mimic speech and sounds.
 They do this by modifying the air that flows over the syrinx to make certain noises.
 Therefore, some parrots make kissing sounds as they peck you with their beak.

 However, kissing your parrot isn’t healthy, as the disease Psittacosis could be spread to you.
-To avoid contracting the disease, make sure you clean yourself as soon as any of the parrot’s salvia touches your skin.
+To avoid contracting the disease, clean yourself if the parrot’s salvia touches your skin.
 As described by BMC Infectious Diseases, psittacine birds, including parrots, are among the most common sources of the disease.

 Parrots looking to snuggle will tuck themselves into your neck, hair, and clothing and may stay there for a little while once they’re comfortable.

 It may also regurgitate its food for you or press its rear end against a part of your body.
-If your bird begins to do this, avoid stroking its back or sides and create a distraction using toys, puzzles, and games.
+If your parrot begins to do this, avoid stroking its back or sides and create a distraction using toys, puzzles, and games.

 Aggressive biting is a sign your parrot is anxious or stressed.
 But if your parrot gives you a gentle nip, it’s comfortable around you and wants to be more loving.
 This is reserved for people that parrots are bonded with.
 However, this affection can turn into jealousy, especially if it needs to fight other birds, people, or pets for your attention.

 Parrots are vocal creatures.
 They make lots of different sounds, and all have different meanings.
 Squeaking and squealing are signs of distress while whistling and singing display love and affection.
 Singing, in particular, indicates that your parrot is happy and tapping into positive memories it wants to share with you.

 Parrots also chatter and click their tongues when content.
 If you hear these sounds when you’re in your parrot’s presence, you should be flattered – your parrot feels bonded with you and doesn’t see you as a threat.
 Sometimes parrots even purr like cats.
 This is quite uncommon, though, so it’s a special moment.

 In the wild, mated parrots regurgitate their food to one another.
 While this might seem disgusting, it’s a natural courting behavior between parrots.
 It’s common for parrots to regurgitate on people they like as a sign of affection.
 Parrots only do this when they completely trust someone.